 As the lead school within the Mosaic Learning Trust, Standish benefits from a wider network of educational expertise.
 This partnership has led to a focus on "every student, every subject, and every grade," ensuring that the specific needs of individuals are addressed within the larger school community.

 Academic performance is a headline strength for this school.
-In the most recent published data, Standish Community High School achieved an Attainment 8 score of 52.4, which sits well above the England average of 46.2.
-This metric reflects the consistently high grades students achieve across a suite of eight key subjects.
+In the current 2025 GCSE dataset, Standish Community High School achieved an Attainment 8 score of 49.7.
+This metric reflects the grades students achieve across a suite of eight key subjects.

-The school's Progress 8 score of -0.07 indicates that students make progress broadly in line with their starting points from primary school.
-While 13.2% of students achieved the English Baccalaureate (EBacc) at grade 5 or above, the average EBacc point score of 4.39 remains higher than the England average of 4.08, suggesting strong performance in the core academic pillars of English, mathematics, sciences, languages, and humanities.
+The school’s Progress 8 score of -0.07 indicates that students make progress broadly in line with their starting points from primary school.
+In the current dataset, 14.7% of students achieved the English Baccalaureate (EBacc) at grade 5 or above, 27% were entered for the EBacc, and the average EBacc point score is 4.2.

 England ranks and key metrics (where available)